grbba/MQTT4DCC-EX/README.md

 - #define MQTT_BROKER_PORT 1883                     // 1883 is the standard port for mqtt
 - #define MQTT_BROKER_DOMAIN "your.mqttbroker.web"
-- #define MQTT_BROKER_ADDRESS xx.xx.xx.xx           // IP address of the  broker"
+- #define MQTT_BROKER_ADDRESS xx, xx, xx, xx           // IP address of the  broker"

 If you have user/password authentication you have to specify as well :